TensorSpeech/TensorFlowTTS/examples/fastspeech2/mfa/README.md

 tar -zxvf montreal-forced-aligner_linux.tar.gz
 wget http://www.openslr.org/resources/11/librispeech-lexicon.txt -O montreal-forced-aligner/pretrained_models/librispeech-lexicon.txt
 ```
 **Note that if your dataset contains words not present in the LibriSpeech lexicon stuff will fail**.
+You'll want to make a dictionary augmenter that adds missing words; if they're a lot, you can just run g2p on those, but if they're little and you've got time, it's best to add them manually

 ## Using MFA